deric/puppet-zookeeper/README.md

    - `id` - cluster-unique zookeeper's instance id (1-255)
    - `datastore`
-   - `datalogstore` - specifying this configures the dataLogDir ZooKeeper config values and allows for transaction logs to be stored in a different location, improving IO performance
+   - `datalogstore` - specifying this configures the `dataLogDir` ZooKeeper config values and allows for transaction logs to be stored in a different location, improving IO performance
    - `log_dir`
-   - `purge_interval` - automatically will delete zookeeper logs (available since ZooKeeper 3.4.0)
+   - `purge_interval` - automatically will delete ZooKeeper logs (available since ZooKeeper 3.4.0)
    - `snap_retain_count` - number of snapshots that will be kept after purging (since ZooKeeper 3.4.0)
    - `min_session_timeout` - the minimum session timeout in milliseconds that the server will allow the client to negotiate.
 Defaults to 2 times the **tickTime** (since ZooKeeper 3.3.0)
    - `max_session_timeout` - the maximum session timeout in milliseconds that the server will allow the client to negotiate.
 Defaults to 20 times the **tickTime** (since ZooKeeper 3.3.0)